C-Teo/Online-Retail-Simulator/README.md

 >This command will print out all orders in the simulation.
 Orders allow customers to purchase products.
 Orders can be created with an alternate command.
 ### **SHIPPED**
 >This command will print out all shipped products in the simulation.
 If you create an order for a customer and ship it, it will be present in this list.

+## Sorting Commands (Sorted Output)
+## **SORTBYPRICE**
+>This command will print all products from least to greatest by the price of the product.
+This command will output the same amount of information as PRODS but with a different order.
+## **SORTBYNAME**
+>This command will print all products in alphabetical order.
+This command will output the same amount of information as PRODS but with a different order.
+## **SORTCUSTS**
+>This command will print all customers in alphabetical order.
+This command will output the same amount of information as CUSTS but with a different order.
+## **BOOKSBYAUTHOR**